๐ŸŒAP World History: Modern

 Amnesty International

-• Research and "naming and shaming" strategy pressures governments by documenting abuses and mobilizing international public opinion
+• Its primary strategy is research and "naming and shaming": documenting abuses in detailed reports and mobilizing international public opinion to pressure governments.

 Greenpeace

-Compare: Amnesty International vs. Greenpeace—both are NGOs using research and public pressure rather than state power, but Amnesty focuses on human rights and political prisoners while Greenpeace targets environmental destruction.
+Compare: Amnesty International vs. Greenpeace.
+Both are NGOs using research and public pressure rather than state power, but Amnesty focuses on human rights and political prisoners while Greenpeace targets environmental destruction.
 Both illustrate how non-state actors became significant players in international affairs after 1945.

 Quick Reference Table